lfvaldezit/terraform-s3-website/README.md

 3. **Set up variables**

  ```
- Copy the content of terraform.tfvars.example.
-Create your own terraform.tfvars file and adjust the values
+ * Copy the contents of terraform.tfvars.example into a new file named terraform.tfvars and adjust the values
- Update the variables locals.tf as needed
+ * Update variables in locals.tf as needed
  ```

 4. **Initialize Terraform**